KuvA Research Days 2025

 Doctoral Researchers’ ‘Objectiles’ presentations

-Organised by: Maiju Loukola, University lecturer
+Organised by: Maiju Loukola, University lecturer, University of the Arts Helsinki

 ‘Objectiles’ (1–4) is a series of presentations of ongoing doctoral research projects and their material manifestations.
 Brought together as ‘objectiles’ in the vein of the term proposed by G. Deleuze, they embody ‘objects as events or actions that unfold as they move through space and time’.
 (See Deleuze 1988, The Fold).
 The open call/ invitation was aimed for the KuvA doctoral researchers who have started their studies in 2020’s (2021, 2023 and 2025), to frame, concretize, and share their ongoing projects, from within, with a wider peer community.
 In this section, the main role is given to the works, fragments, objects, practices, processes, and other spatial and visual arrangements.
 The objectiles are on display at the White Studio in the form of a group exhibit together with the ’Posters (Timelines)’ section.